 Elsewhere other solutions are coming on stream to help tackle our plastic waste problem.
 For example, the EU bringing in targets to make all packaging reusable or recyclable by 2030.
 And ban single-use plastic entirely by 2021.

 Meanwhile, alternatives to plastic are becoming more mainstream.
 Biodegradable plastic bags are now a thing.
-Whilst organic materials such as hemp and bamboo can be found in everything from door fittings for cars to our clothes, swapping out plastic in increasing numbers of applications.
+While organic materials such as hemp and bamboo can be found in everything from door fittings for cars to our clothes, swapping out plastic in increasing numbers of applications.

 You can choose to clean a beach on your own if you wish.
 However, once you begin to involve other people, you may need to follow a specific process.
 Fortunately, you can do this by using the services on offer at the likes of the Marine Conservation Society.
 If you do choose this route, then you will need to do the following:

 To join a beach cleanup already planned is a simple process.
-In the UK The National Trust advertises beach clean-ups.
+In the UK, The National Trust advertises beach cleanups.
 The Marine Conservation Society also offers you the chance to volunteer.
-Beach clean-ups take place around the country and so, it is always possible to find one near you.
+Beach clean-ups take place around the country, so it is always possible to find one near you.

 Seeing all the plastic on our shores is not a pretty sight.
 Seeing it for yourself will shock you due to the sheer volume you will find.
 However, you should also prepare yourself for what you could find.

 While the majority of waste will include bottles, containers, and other random items, you might also find marine life that has fallen prey to the problem.

 Do a little reading in advance about how to best deal with marine life that may have become entangled or ill due to plastic waste.
 For example, consider nearby vets or conservation centers and talk to them in advance about your plans.
 And ask them if they can treat marine life you might come across - just in case.